 - Am I eligible for coverage?

 Full-time, Co-op, and part-time students taking six or more credit hours are all eligible for coverage and will be automatically charged unless they have previously waived coverage during the current academic year.
-Graduate students registered for less than six (6) credit hours are eligible to enroll for coverage as long as they are registered for one (1) graduate credit hour each semester they desire coverage (the graduate credit hour must be toward their degree and they must be matriculated into a program).
-Graduate students must submit official enrollment forms for each semester they desire coverage but before the semester deadline.*
+Graduate students registered for less than six (6) credit hours are eligible to enroll for coverage provided they are registered for one (1) graduate credit hour each semester they desire coverage (the graduate credit hour must be toward their degree and they must be matriculated into a program).
+Graduate students must submit an official enrollment form for each semester they desire coverage but before the semester deadline.

 - Am I covered by UC Student Health Insurance year-round?